gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 **He showed the limits of philosophy itself:**

-Perhaps Wittgenstein's deepest contribution: the insistence that philosophy has limits — that it cannot stand outside language and judge it, cannot stand outside the form of life
+Perhaps Wittgenstein's deepest contribution: the insistence that philosophy has limits, that it cannot stand outside language and judge it, cannot stand outside the form of life